 One butterfly particular caught our eye, because it was a dramatic black that contrasted with white and red markings – but with a bright red body!
 I’d never seen a red-bodied butterfly before!

-But on this particular day, down this particular route, I saw something else that I'd never seen before.
-And it involved the rain.
+But on this particular day, down this particular route, I saw something else that I’d never seen before.
+And, once again, it involved the rain.

 Low in the hollows of earth and undergrowth, against the banks along the trail you would encounter spiderwebs.

-But these spiderwebs were special - they caught the raindrops in their net so well, such that the whole web became dusted by droplets of all sizes.
-They seemed as transparent wet baubles strung on transparent strings - like a pearl necklace of mine, one where the pearls seemed as though suspended on your throat.
+But these spiderwebs were special.
+They caught the raindrops in their net so well, such that the whole web became dusted by droplets of all sizes.
+They seemed as transparent wet baubles strung on transparent strings.
+It reminded me of a pearl necklace I had, one where the pearls seemed as though suspended on your throat.